ByronVelasco/hello-world/README.md

 # hello-world
-My first repository created by following the instructions in the GitHub guide.
+My first repository created with the instructions in the GitHub guide.